reireynoso/umessenger-app/readme.md

 uMessage is a full-stack chat application that allows you to send messages to other users by email address as well as video chat.
 Previous conversations that can be filtered out by name.
 The design of the application is inspired by iMessage and Slack.

+*NOTE: This was styled with Google Chrome in mind.
+Style may not be consistent with other browsers.
+Advised to be used on screens larger than 540px.
+Style for smaller screens including mobile not fully supported.*

 * [Deployed Version](https://umessenger-frontend.herokuapp.com/)

 ## Message Interface Sample